ErikKassubek/ADVOCATE/README.md

 If one of these are set, the `-prog [name]` tag must be set to indicate the name of the program.

-Additional tags can be set.
-For this, run `./analyzer tool -h`.
+There are additional tags.
+To get them, run `./analyzer tool -h`.

 While running, the analyzer will create a `advocateResult` folder.
 In it, it will create on folder for each of the analyzed tests.
 In this folder it will create a file